Dennis the Menace and Gnasher: Other children

-Dennis has historically had two main friends: Curly (real name Crispin Lee Shepherd), who has a lot of strawberry-blonde, curly hair, was the first to appear, debuting months after the strip started in 1951.
+Dennis has historically had two main friends: Curly (real name Crispin), who has a lot of strawberry-blond, curly hair, was the first to appear, debuting months after the strip started in 1951.
 Although Curly and Dennis get into many fights, they still remain the best of friends.
-Then there is Pieface (real name Kevin Peter Shepherd), whose favourite food is pies.
-Dennis, Gnasher, Curly and Pieface were collectively called "The Menaces"; they were all in a band called Dennis and the Dinmakers.
-Pieface currently has his own strip in The Beano as well as his 'pet' Paul the Potato.
+Then there is Pie Face (real name Kevin, later retconned as Peter Shepherd), whose favourite food is pies.
+Dennis, Gnasher, Curly and Pie Face were collectively called "The Menaces"; they were all in a band called Dennis and the Dinmakers.
+Pie Face currently has his own strip in The Beano as well as his 'pet' Paul the Potato.
 They are both by Nigel Auchterlounie and Diego Jourdan.
+During the 1980s, a third boy known as "Toadface McGurty" was also one of Dennis's friends.

-Since the 2017 revamp of the Dennis feature, Curly moved away and seems to have largely disappeared.
-In his place as fellow Menaces are two girls, Rubidium von Screwtop (from The Beano's 'Rubi's Screwtop Science' strip) and Jemima Jones (from the comic's 'JJ's Jokes' strip).
+Since the 2017 revamp of the Dennis feature, Curly was removed.
+In his place in Dennis's friend group are two girls, Rubidium von Screwtop (from The Beano's Rubi's Screwtop Science strip) and Jemima Jones (from the comic's 'JJ's Jokes' strip).
 Despite Dennis' perception of girls as soppy in earlier years, he accepts the tech-minded Rubi and tough, often prankish JJ as his friends.

-During the 1980s, a third boy known as "Toadface McGurty" was also one of Dennis' friends.

 The rival gang to the Menaces is the Softies, a group of kids who rather than being bratty, traditionally enjoy refined things such as teddy bears, dolls and flowers.
 The most famous Softy—Dennis's greatest sworn enemy—is Walter, sometimes called the "Prince of Softies" in earlier years.
 He has a pet poodle called Foo-Foo.
-The two most other frequently seen Softies are Bertie Blenkinsop and Algernon 'Spotty' Perkins.
+The two most other frequently seen Softies are Bertie Blenkinsop and Algernon "Spotty" Perkins.
 Other Softies, seen less often, have included Bennie Benry, Sweet William, Dudley Nightshirt, Jeremy Snodgrass, Softy Matthew, Softy Pal Erasmus, Lisping Lester, and Nervous Rex, who is scared of everything and everyone.

 Matilda, Walter's girlfriend introduced in the 1996 TV series, was presumably a Softy, though her forceful attitude toward Walter suggested otherwise.
 For a brief time in the late 1970s and early 1980s, Dennis' friend Curly was also presented as a Softy.